Eric.FanchonRM@imagRM.fr (where RM = remove this)

 segmentation of the early embryo of Drosophila).

-More recently we have turned to formal methods developed for continuous and
+More recently we have turned to formal methods (reachability analysis, temporal logics) developed for

-hybrid dynamical systems.
-We applied them to a biochemical network involved
+continuous and hybrid dynamical systems.
+We applied them to a biochemical

-in the degradation of the extracellular matrix, and to a network involved
+network involved in the degradation of the extracellular matrix (in the context of angiogenesis), and to a network

 The Proceedings of the XXXIth Seminar of the French-Speaking Society for Theoretical Biology are available online on Springer's site ([editorial]).